 It’s Time To Winterize Your Home – Don’t Delay!

-February’s winter storm took many of us Houstonians by surprise!
-Be prepared this year by completing a few simple honey-do’s.
+Did you know the last time the Astros won the World Series it snowed in Houston?!
+That’s right in 2017 snow began to fall in December.
+Who knows what winter will bring this year, but I want to help you be prepared no matter what.
 This checklist of winter maintenance can prevent severe damage to your home and can make your home more energy-efficient, saving you money over the long term.
 Take the time to make sure the interior and exterior of your home is ready for any harsh winter weather that might affect us this year.

 Here’s your handy list below to help for winterizing your home.
 Put in the effort today and start creating your to-do list.
 Some items are simple DIY tasks and others may require a professional.

 These tasks can be simple DIY projects that can keep your home toasty and warm without having to crank up the heat.
 If you have an older, drafty home, this is a definite for you.

 - Add or replace weather-stripping around doors and windows to keep out drafts.

 - Caulk around windows where cold airs can get in.

 Before you sit by the fire, you’ll want to double check the list below.
 You don’t want to have any nasty surprises or create a fire hazard.